The price of ignoring context in problem-solving

 The cumulative effect of imposing or offering external choice architectures and downgrading problem-solving to mere puzzle-solving is two-fold.
 First, there is the immediate fading of the personal ability to construct mental maps, set goals, and solve unexpected problems.
 Dexterity replaces inventiveness.
 Seeking pre-programmed cues (solving puzzles) replaces reading, understanding, and manipulating reality.
 The ‘efficiency’ heuristic replaces personal goal setting.
 As problem-solving ability fades, so does cultural diversity, curiosity, and creativity.

-We bemoan the loss of biodiversity but seem to take the loss of cultural microdiversity in stride.
+We bemoan the loss of biodiversity but seem to take the loss of cultural microdiversity in our stride.
 When expert ‘best practice’ replaces personal experience, mental map building and problem-solving become elitist, as we downgrade the ‘wisdom of crowds’.
 In evolutionary terms, we are narrowing mankind’s overall ability for ‘niche construction’, which is one of the many foundations of evolutionary change (or survival).

 The need for discernment in building social stability